patternfly/patternfly-react/packages/react-table/src/components/Table/examples/Table.md

 ### Composable: Selectable radio input

 Similarly to the selectable example above, the radio buttons use the first column.
 The first header cell is empty, and each body row's first cell has radio button props.
-Just as with selectable, be sure to also add `columnIndex` to `Th` and `columnIndex` as well as `rowIndex` to `Td`.
+Just as with selectable, be sure to also add `rowIndex` to `Td`.

 ```js isBeta
 import React from 'react';